Improving Reliability of Subject-Level Resting-State fMRI Parcellation with Shrinkage Estimators: Discussion

-Furthermore, our simulations suggest that shrinkage parcellations derived from short scans (200 time points) are equivalent, in terms of reliability, to raw parcellations derived from much longer scans (over 1000 time points).
-This is important due to the high costs involved with performing longer scans.
-However, this does not imply that it is not beneficial to collect longer rsfMRI scans.
+Furthermore, our simulations suggest that shrinkage-based parcellations derived from short scans (200 time points) are equivalent, in terms of reliability, to raw parcellations derived from much longer scans (over 1000 time points).
+This suggests that performing shrinkage may be comparable to collecting scans of considerably longer length, in terms of reliability.
+This is an important finding, due to the high costs involved with performing longer scans.
+Nonetheless, it may still be beneficial to collect longer rsfMRI scans when feasible.
 More data is almost always better, and subject-level differences will likely be more accurately expressed as the quantity of subject-level data increases.
 On the other hand, longer scans should not be viewed as mutually exclusive with shrinkage methods.
 Our simulation results suggest that shrinkage on longer scans can still lead to substantially more reliable subject-level parcellations.
 Further research on the benefits of shrinkage on longer scans using real rsfMRI data will be important to understand this interplay.

+Finally, according to our simulations, the shrinkage methods we have proposed not only improve the reliability of the overall parcellations, but also the reliability within regions where subject-level differences exist.
+The ability to accurately parcellate these regions is vital to quantifying and studying subject-level differences in functional organization.